 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's current judgments.
 Those judgments are normally based on knowledge and experience about past and current events and on assumptions about future events.
-Significant accounting estimates reflected in GWA's 2015 financial statements include management's estimate of the allowance for doubtful accounts, which is determined based upon past collection experience and aging of the accounts; management's estimated of accrued revenues, which is based on the most recent billing; management's estimate of inventory obsolescence, which is based on management's evaluation of the inventory's realizable value; and management's estimate of depreciation expense, which is based on estimated useful lives of the respective capital assets.
-During the year ended September 30, 2015, we are not aware of any significant changes in accounting estimates or in management's judgments relating to such estimates.
+Significant accounting estimates reflected in GWA's 2016 financial statements include management's estimate of the allowance for doubtful accounts, which is determined based upon past collection experience and aging of the accounts; management's estimated of accrued revenues, which is based on the most recent billing; management's realizable value; and management's estimate of depreciation expense, which is based on estimated useful lives of the respective capital assets.
+During the year ended September 30, 2016, we are not aware of any significant changes in accounting estimates or in management's judgments relating to such estimates.